top of page

 Imagine a curriculum that is driven by your child’s questions, curiosity and interests.
 This dream program provides ideal enrichment for home/unschooled children.
 Inspired by Self-Directed and Agile Learning Centers, we are here to provide the love, environment, support and resources for our learners to direct their own educational journey, in community.

-Special guest experts will be invited, and field trips will be arranged in accordance with the interests, studies, and needs of the learners.
+Special guest experts are invited, and field trips are arranged in accordance with the interests, studies, and needs of the learners.
+And vital slots of unstructured outdoor play punctuate our day as needed.

 If you are curious to know more about Self Directed Education in general, please read here: https://www.self-directed.org/sde/ .